 Special Needs Identification: The Army Child and Youth Services Screening Tool is required to be completed by parents to screen all children for special needs at initial registration and annually thereafter.
+Soldiers must report that they have Family members with special needs and, if determined necessary by the Army Medical Department, enroll in the Exceptional Family Member Program (EFMP).
 Upon identification of special needs, supporting documentation must be submitted with the screening tool and forwarded by CYS to the Army Public Health Nurse (APHN) for review.
-If your child/youth has a disability or other special needs, the parent/guardian will be asked to participate in the Multidisciplinary Inclusion Action Team (MIAT).

-Children and youth with the following conditions might be referred to the MIAT:
+If your child/youth has a disability or other special needs, the parent/guardian are invited to participate in the Multidisciplinary Inclusion Action Team (MIAT).
+Children and youth with the following conditions may be referred to the MIAT: